-The police command, in a press release by its Public Relations Officer (PPRO), DSP Kamal Datti Abubakar, said: “The attention of Bauchi State Police Command has been drawn to some mischievous online publications and postings in the social media undermining the efforts of the police and other security operatives in carrying out their constitutional responsibility of maintenance of law and order in the state.
+In a press release signed and issued by the PPRO, DSP Kamal Datti Abubakar, it stated that, “The attention of Bauchi State Police Command has been drawn to some mischievous online publications and postings in the social media undermining the efforts of the Police and other security operatives in carrying out their constitutional responsibility of maintenance of law and order in the state

-“However, for the avoidance of doubt and to set the records straight, from the investigation carried out by the command, the youth unrest in Yelwa area has nothing to do with religion or ethnicity but rather a clear act of criminality.”
+“However, for the avoidance of doubt and to set the record straight, from the investigation carried out by the Command, the youth unrest in Yelwa area has nothing to do with religion or ethnicity but rather a clear act of criminality.

-According to him, “What actually happened was that on Sunday 18th November, 2018 at about 2230hrs, the command received a report that while some youths were celebrating a birthday party in Yelwa area, fighting erupted at the event between two groups because of a girlfriend.
-As a result, innocent passersby were also trapped in the incident and some of them were injured.
+“What actually happened was on Sunday 18th November, 2018 at about 2230hrs, the Command received a report that while some youths were celebrating a birthday party in Yelwa area, fighting erupted at the event between two groups because of a girlfriend as a result innocent passersby were also trapped in the incident and some of them were injured.

-“In view of the foregoing, the command implores members of the public to disregard such misleading reports from mischievous elements who are bent on creating tension in the state and discrediting the good efforts of the police and other security agencies in order to achieve their selfish goals, as the command, through support of the government and good people of the state, will stop at nothing at ensuring that the existing peace and security in the state is sustained,” Abubakar said.
+The PPRO concluded that, “In view of the foregoing, the Command implores members of the public to disregard such misleading reports from mischievous elements who are bent on creating tension in the state and discrediting the good efforts of the police and other security agencies in order to achieve their selfish goals, as the command, through support of the government and good people of the state, will stop at nothing at ensuring that the existing peace and security in the state is sustained”.